 ABOUT THE PROGRAM

-Students in the Veterinary Technology program at NDSU interact closely with the faculty and staff, the animals, and other students.
+Students in the Veterinary Technology program at NDSU interact closely with faculty and staff, the animals, and other students.
 We strive to give every student the opportunity to practice and gain confidence in their skills and put their knowledge to full use while in the program.
 This is accomplished in our lab courses and in our Veterinary Wellness Clinic where students are assigned tasks to complete on both in-house animals and with animals from our local animal adoption agencies.